Super Troopers 2

 Super Troopers 2 is a 2018 American comedy film directed by Jay Chandrasekhar.
 A sequel to the 2001 film Super Troopers, the film was written by and stars the Broken Lizard comedy team, made up of Chandrasekhar, Kevin Heffernan, Steve Lemme, Paul Soter and Erik Stolhanske.
 The plot follows the Super Troopers being called upon to set up a new Highway Patrol station when an international border dispute arises between the United States and Canada.

 The film had a troubled development period as studios were skeptical that a sequel, produced over a decade after the original, would find an audience.
-After a successful crowdfunding campaign produced $2 million in seed money in 24 hours (and $4.7 million overall), the film was greenlit, and principal photography began in the Central Massachusetts area on October 23, 2015.
+After a successful crowdfunding campaign produced $2 million in seed money in 24 hours (and $4.7 million overall), the film was greenlit, and test filming began in the Central Massachusetts area on October 23, 2015.
 The film was released in the United States on April 20, 2018, by Fox Searchlight Pictures.